rgreenman/ML/README.md

   1) In the angular folder run `ng build --watch` the --watch is only needed if you wanna have hot loading on the frontend
   2) In the Python folder `python main.py`

   Did it work?
 If it did you should see a running app on port 5000.
 You can currently make and delete projects that don't do anything!
 But it's a good way to test the db connection!
+I added on a new page which can be navigated to by clicking the button up in the top left hand corner.
+This page displays 4 graphs created with Chart.js.
+You can change how many points are displayed using the dropdown, and automatically every 5 minutes it will add the next data point to the graphs.

 ## Future